Skip to main content

 • Expands the lemon law to cover motor vehicles affected by safety-based nonconformities;

-• Expands the notification time to include the earlier of the first 36,000 24,000 miles or 3 2 years after original delivery of the motor vehicle;
+• Expands the notification time to include the earlier of the motor vehicle's first 24,000 miles or 2 years after original delivery of the motor vehicle;

-• Lowers the number of required attempts to repair from 4 to 3.
+• Lowers the number of required attempts to repair from 4 to 3 generally and to 2 for a safety-based nonconformity.

-Current law requires the manufacturer to be notified of a defect and be given an opportunity to cure the defect in order to be subject to the reasonable repairs presumption.
-The bill adds a 10-day limit on the opportunity to cure the defect.
+Current law requires a manufacturer to be notified of a defect and be given an opportunity to cure the defect in order to be subject to the reasonable repairs presumption.
+The act adds a 10-business-day limit on the opportunity to cure the defect.

 Current law allows a dealer, when buying back a motor vehicle, to deduct a reasonable allowance for use.
-The bill sets a formula for determining the reasonable allowance for use.
+The act sets a formula for determining the reasonable allowance for use.

 Current law exempts from the lemon law motor vehicles that have a problem that does not affect the market value of the motor vehicle.
-The bill adds that the problem must not affect the safety of the motor vehicle to qualify for the exemption.
+The act provides that the problem must not affect the safety of the motor vehicle to qualify for the exemption.

-The bill changes the statute of limitations from the earlier of 6 months after the expiration of a warranty or within one year after the original delivery of the motor vehicle to 42 30 months after the original delivery.
+The act changes the statute of limitations from the earlier of 6 months after the expiration of a warranty or within one year after the original delivery of the motor vehicle to 30 months after the original delivery.

-The bill requires a dealer to allow an agent of a purchaser to inspect a motor vehicle unless the dealer provides or provide a 7-day free-look period in which the purchaser may return the motor vehicle and receive a refund of all money paid to the dealer to purchase the motor vehicle.
+The act requires a dealer to allow an agent of a purchaser to inspect a motor vehicle or provide a 7-day free-look period, during which the purchaser may return the motor vehicle and receive a refund of all money paid to purchase the motor vehicle.
 The dealer must notify purchasers of this inspection right.
 To make the inspection, an agent may have reasonable access to conduct the inspection, but the agent must be qualified to use or operate any equipment used to inspect the vehicle and must not interfere with normal business operations of the dealer.

-The dealer is required to give certain notices that the motor vehicle was returned, including notifying the department of revenue (department).
+A dealer is required to give certain notices that a motor vehicle was returned, including notifying the department of revenue (department).
 The department must put a brand on the title to notify subsequent purchasers.

 Status